California Police Ticket A Self-Driving Car - Slashdot

 The person in the crosswalk was not injured.

-Story missing important details (Score:2)
+Story missing important details (Score:5, Insightful)

 Specifically: How does a cop pull over a self-driving car?
 I mean, exactly how does that happen logistically?